Buying A House with a 6% Interest Rate Is SMART

 The goal with this article is to help you understand why locking in your interest rate right now could be a financially sound decision and why waiting might end up costing you more money than you think.

 With interest rates sitting at those lows of 2 1/2, 3, 3 1/2%.
 That's not normal.
 That was an anomaly.
-The only reason interest rates got there is essentially we had this black swan event in the economy, right?
-We had this pandemic that spread across the world, if you will, and it essentially shut down the global economy.
+The only reason interest rates got there is essentially we had this black swan event in the economy.
+We had this pandemic that spread across the world, and it essentially shut down the global economy.
 And because of that, what we had is we had the Fed take the Fed funds rate to 0%.
 Which made borrowing money really, really cheap.
-On top of that, we had the Fed, you know, stimulating the economy with all of this money.
+On top of that, we had the Fed stimulating the economy with all of this money.
 And with people locked at home, getting money put into their bank account, not really being able to go out and spend it, they were able to save not only for down payments, but they were able to put money away, maybe in some cases pay off debt that they weren't able to pay off before.
 So, a lot of people during that pandemic time ended up in a way better financial position than they would have otherwise.

 I bought a house in November of 2023.
 Actually closed in November, and I closed on that property with a 7% interest rate.
 Now, at the time, 30-year fix rates were about 7 1/2%.
 I closed on my property on a 7-year ARM at 7%.
 Now, I bought the house at that time for $1.5 million.
-And a lot of people online, a lot of people on my articles were telling me, Jeb, you're absolutely crazy.
+And a lot of people online, a lot of people on my articles were telling me, you're absolutely crazy.
 You're essentially buying at the top of the market with price.
 You're buying at a super high interest rate.
 Why would you do that?

 The Hidden Cost of Waiting for Lower Mortgage Rates